-Contributions by employers are required to fund any going concern deficits over 15 years.
-Effective the next filed funding valuation, the new rules will require funding of any going concern deficit over 10 years, as well as requiring the funding of a Provision for Adverse Deviation.
+Contributions by employers were required for many years to fund any going concern deficits over 15 years.
+With the funding valuation as of July 1, 2020, the new provincial funding rules required funding of any going concern deficit over 10 years, as well as requiring the funding of a Provision for Adverse Deviation.
 These special payment contributions are in addition to regular current service contributions.

 Contributions by employers are required to fund any solvency deficits over 5 years.
-Effective the next filed valuation, the new rules will only require the funding of solvency deficiency to that level that the Plan would be 85% funded on a solvency basis.
+Effective with the July 1, 2020 valuation, the new rules only require the funding of solvency deficiency to that level that the Plan would be 85% funded on a solvency basis.
 These special payment contributions are in addition to regular current service contributions.
 (The Province of Ontario has established a temporary solvency funding relief program which has made provisions to vary this requirement - described later in this section).

-The University adopted a new pension contribution strategy, approved by the Business Board in January 2004, with the objective of providing smoothed funding to deal with these deficits over a multi-year period, while permitting stable, predictable funding via the University's operating budget and while taking the Income Tax Act funding constraint into account.
+The University adopted a pension contribution strategy, approved by the Business Board in January 2004, with the objective of providing smoothed funding to deal with these deficits over a multi-year period, while permitting stable, predictable funding via the University's operating budget and while taking the Income Tax Act funding constraint into account.
 The key elements of the 2004 pension contribution strategy were as follows: